The Command Queue π’ΒΆ

 We have seen a few important notions in this chapter:

 This was a bit abstract because we can queue operations but we did not see any yet.
-In the next chapter we use it to finally display something in our window!
+In the next chapters we open a graphics window and then use our queue to finally display something!